 - Over $10 million estimated damage to crops and farmlands

-The Vermont Department of Emergency Management and Homeland Security (DEMHS) has resources for individuals, families, communities, and businesses to prepare for extreme weather events and other emergencies:
+Vermont Emergency Management has resources for individuals, families, communities, and businesses to prepare for extreme weather events and other emergencies:

 - Build an emergency supply kit, including a three day supply of water and non-perishable food, a flashlight with extra batteries, a battery-powered radio, and a first aid kit.